The one of things to do in your Japan trip list, visiting Shrines and Temples I believe.

 Before entering the main shrine, bow slightly to show the respect.

-“Osaisen” (御賽銭) is making a money(coin) offering at Shinto shrine and Buddhist temples.
+“Osaisen” (御賽銭) is to offer coins to Shinto shrine and Buddhist temples.

 You can see an offertory box (御賽銭箱) in front of the main altar, and you will see the worshippers toss coins before the pray.

-In a formal way, it is not proper to “throw” the coins, “gently toss” coins in the offertory box.
+In a formal way, it is not “throw” the coins, “gently toss” coins in the offertory box.

-- Bow slightly as a show of the respect at the main shrine
+- Bow slightly as a show of respect at the main shrine

 - Step to the front to make a coin offering